-20 Reasons to visit Brittany
+20 Irresistible Reasons to Fall in Love with Brittany

 Villages

 The villages in Brittany are charming.
 As a huge fan of Disney’s Beauty and the Beast, I felt like I entered the film by accident.
 The woodwork designs on the facades of some of the houses are superb.
 Laval wasn’t overly crowded or buzzing with people.
 It had a much calmer feel than Paris.
 This made my time relaxing.
-I also didn’t feel the need to see all the sights and could take my time enjoying long walks along the cobblestone streets.
+I also didn’t feel the need to see all the sights, and I could take my time enjoying long walks along the cobblestone streets.

 Villages House in Laval